-The length of the Coast to Coast walk is about 192 miles depending on the variations chosen on some of the sections from Wainwright’s guide.
-Therefore, to travel the whole route, it is suggested to be walked in 12-14 days.
+The length of the Coast to Coast walk is about 192 miles long.
+There are some variations possible on some of the sections from Wainwright’s guide.
+Therefore, to travel the whole route, it is suggested to be across in 12-14 days.

 The itinerary for the long distance ramble can be quite challenging.
 Consequently many people ask us how difficult is the C2C walk?
 By the time you take your first steps in St Bees, you should ideally be at a good level of fitness and stamina.
 The natural environment can be demanding at times.